ebsco/edsapi-koha-plugin/README.md

 use the branch:KohaV3.12x for Koha 3.12x (depricated)

-minimum Koha version supported is Koha 3.12 with plugins enabled
+minimum Koha version required is Koha 3.12 with plugins enabled

 use Patches folder to patch core Koha files and get greater integration.
 Refer to release comments associated with each patch version.